alestriamartin/project_supermassive_blackhole/README.md

 A high gas density leads to a high accretion rate, as the black hole has more material available to capture.
 The correlation between density and accretion rate reveals a proportional relationship as we can see with the linear function formed: Therefore, as density increases, accretion becomes more efficient, accelerating the black hole’s mass growth.
 Conversely, in low-density regions, the accretion rate drops significantly, slowing down the evolution.
 This direct link highlights the essential role of the surrounding environment in driving accretion processes and the long-term growth of black holes.

 ## Conclusion
-We found that the gas density is proportionnal to the blackhole mass, it is exactly what found the astrophysician Hermann Bondi in 1952 when he wrote his law named after him : the Bondi accretion.
+We found that the gas density is proportionnal to the blackhole mass, it is exactly what found the astrophysicist Hermann Bondi in 1952 when he wrote his law named after him : the Bondi accretion.

 $$
 \dot{M}_{\text{Bondi}} = 4 \pi G^2 M_{\text{BH}}^2 \frac{\rho}{c_s^3}